-Pain can come in many forms; it can be the result of an injury, surgery or an illness; it can be intense pain or a subtle ache; it may be acute or longstanding, localized or widespread.
-However it manifests the bottom line for anyone in pain is: the sooner the recovery, the better the quality of life.
+Pain can come in many forms; it can be the result of an injury, surgery, or an illness; it can be intense pain or a subtle ache; it may be acute or longstanding, localized or widespread.
+However it manifests, the bottom line for anyone in pain is: the sooner the recovery, the better the quality of life.

 Pain is often an indicator of an imbalance somewhere in the musculoskeletal system.
 Our body’s magnificent framework is made up of bones, muscles, joints, tendons, and ligaments that work together to provide stability, put us in motion, and support the proper functioning of all our vital organs and their systems.
 When there is an imbalance the body overcompensates, eventually causing fatigue, inflammation, and dysfunction in the area.

 Physical therapy offers undeniable value when treating musculoskeletal pain.
 With extensive training in manual skills and a comprehensive understanding of body mechanics, physical therapists can treat a wide range of musculoskeletal pain problems.
 For example, there are physical therapists who help patients recover from sports injuries or strokes, others who work primarily with patients suffering from pelvic floor dysfunction, and those who specialize in Craniosacral Therapy, which may provide symptomatic relief from chronic neck and back pain, migraine headaches, fibromyalgia, temporomandibular joint syndrome (TMJS), and traumatic brain injuries, among many other conditions.
-And while some physical therapists specialize in working with children and infants, others work primarily with adult or geriatric patients.
+While some physical therapists specialize in working with children and infants, others work primarily with adult or geriatric patients.

 “Physical therapy is a dynamic profession with an established theoretical and scientific base and widespread clinical applications in the restoration, maintenance, and promotion of optimal physical function.” – American Physical Therapy Association (APTA)